drewsilcock/drewsilcock.github.io/_posts/2014-07-15-personal-cheatsheet.md

 :call RemoteSave()
 {% endhighlight %}

+<br>Update</br>
+Whilst this is still useful cheatsheet information on how to make Vimscript functions, the [netrw plugin](http://www.vim.org/scripts/script.php?script_id=1075) that comes bundled with Vim 7.0 comes with a build-in function to do exactly this, with only one command:

+{% highlight vim lineanchors %}
+:Nwrite
+{% endhighlight %}

 ## sshfs

 To allow other non-root users to access a filesystem mounted over ssh, use: